Practical Tips and Advice for the Volunteers going to Uganda

 Volunteers can get their visa as they arrive in Uganda such as Entebbe Airport without any problem and you do not incur extra cost of overnight mail obtaining it from the Ugandan embassy in your country of origin.

-If you are visiting Uganda and then on Rwanda – click on our Rwanda Visa Requirement – many different nations are exempt from obtaining a Visa before they arrive in Rwanda.
+If you are visiting Uganda and then on to Rwanda – click on our Rwanda Visa Requirement – many different nations are exempt from obtaining a Visa before they arrive in Rwanda.

 Uganda remains the easiest country where you can obtain a visa for your volunteer trip.